blawar/goldbricks/README.md

 # Potential Malicious Brick Warning

 Unfortunately this code might contain brick code, as the original author--XorTroll--has expressed intent on intentionally bricking some of his faithful users.
-Unfortunately I have not had time to vet every line of his code, therefore I cannot guarantee that all of his previous code does not contain brick code, therefore you should use at all of his apps--including this one--with extreme caution.
+Unfortunately I have not had time to vet every line of his code.
+This code is pretty difficult to read through, I believe he intentionally obfusicated the code with intentionally bad design to make it difficult to differentiate the malicious code from the innoculous.
+I have yet the find the optimum ratio of eye bleach to water to satisfactorily disinfect the eyes, while retaining enough vision to perform adequate code review.
+Therefore I cannot guarantee that all of his previous code does not contain brick code, therefore you should use at all of his apps--including this one--with extreme caution.
 And remember to always have a NAND backup.
 Stay vigilent pedes.

 <img src="brick.png" alt="bricked" />